Level of education

 I General thermodynamics applied to solutions

-Donder's criterion - LAM - central role of chemical potential - Ideal solution - Ideal mixture - Quantity characterizing the composition of a mixture - effects of activity coefficients - experimental measurement of activity coefficients - Gibbs-Duhem equality -
+De Donder criterion - LAM - central role of chemical potential - Ideal solution - Ideal mixture - Quantity characterizing the composition of a mixture - Effects of activity coefficients - Experimental measurement of activity coefficients - Gibbs-Duhem equality -

-II Acid-base balances and the role of concentration
+II Acid-base balance and the role of concentration

-Interest of pH for speciation - experimental methods - Role of solvents - case of concentrated solutions - The case of water: pOH and preponderant role of hydroxides
+Importance of pH for speciation - experimental methods - Role of solvents - case of concentrated solutions - The case of water: pOH and the predominant role of hydroxides

 Applications: Separation of actinides by acid extractant, solubility of metal ions